|New York might be more eco-friendly than you think.|

 Dine at eco-friendly restaurants.

 Leave it to New York City to take sustainable, eco-friendly dining and make it incredibly chic.
-Restaurants like The Fat Radish on Orchard Street is a favorite among fashionistas, especially during New York Fashion Week.
-And Foragers, with locations in Chelsea and Dumbo, offers locally sourced, gourmet food in an upscale setting.
+Restaurants like The Fat Radish on Orchard Street (temporarily closed due to the pandemic) is a favorite among fashionistas, especially during New York Fashion Week.
+And Foragers in Chelsea offers locally sourced, gourmet food in an upscale setting.

 Shop at eco-friendly stores.

 Take your eco-friendly living factor up a notch and shop at green boutiques.
 Stores like Kaight (located in Brooklyn) only stock locally designed goods made from organic or reclaimed textiles, and they must be fair trade approved.
-Elizabeth Street in Nolita is also lined with eco-friendly shops to peruse.
+And Nolita offers its share of eco-friendly shops to peruse.

 Support local brands and green markets.